ethereum/consensus-specs/specs/core/0_beacon-chain.md

     # Rotate the justification bitfield up one epoch to make room for the current epoch
     state.justification_bitfield <<= 1
+    # Python var length integers: justification bitfield is 64 bits, and may not be bigger (for SSZ serialization)
+    state.justification_bitfield &= (1 << 64) - 1
     # If the previous epoch gets justified, fill the second last bit
     previous_boundary_attesting_balance = get_attesting_balance(state, get_previous_epoch_boundary_attestations(state))
     if previous_boundary_attesting_balance * 3 >= get_previous_total_balance(state) * 2: